mmontalbo/grim_rust/wip.md

   comparison against the static analysis. `_colors`, `_sfx`, and `_controls`
   now install host-provided scaffolds, while the richer menu helpers remain stubbed so verbose runs still highlight the next bindings we need to land.
+  `start_script`/`single_start_script` now spawn cooperative Lua threads, `break_here` yields through `coroutine.yield`, and the host advances a few frames post-BOOT so long-running trackers stay resident with their yield counts for future bindings.

 ## Next Steps
-1. Unblock the remaining boot scaffolding (menu helpers, cut-scene services, control handlers) so the embedded runtime can march further into Manny's Office.
+1. Unblock the remaining boot scaffolding (menu helpers, cut-scene services, control handlers) within the coroutine host so the embedded runtime can march further into Manny's Office.
 2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.